davidson16807/fast-multipole-method/README.md

 			for every neighboring grid cell within the level: calculate the force between the object and the midpoint of the grid cell

 This is known as the [fast multipole method](https://en.wikipedia.org/wiki/Fast_multipole_method).
-Our runtime scales linearly with the number of objects, and logarithmically with the size of the simulation.
+Our runtime scales linearly with the number of objects.
+It also scales logarithmically with the size of the simulation.
 Complexity is O(N log(M)), where N is the object count and and M is the simulation size.
 This is exactly what we want.

 ## How do I use it:

 Let's say you want simulate the solar system in 2D.
-To start, you'll want something to represent your gravity field.
-This requires a 2D vector field where every point represents the acceleration experienced at a point.
+For starters, you'll want something to represent your gravity field:

-And here's an example:
+	field = FMM.VectorField2(resolution, range, value_function);

+`resolution` expresses the smallest distance considered by the model.
+It is the distance at which two particles become treated as one. `range` expresses the maximum distance considered by the model.
+It is the distance at which two particles can no longer interact with one another.

+What's `value_function`, you ask? `value_function` specifies the value at each point in the field.
+It accepts a 2D vector indicating the distance to a particle, and returns a 2D vector indicating the value.
+Here's what it looks like in our gravity simulator:

+	function value_function(offset, particle) {
+		var distance = Math.sqrt( Math.pow(offset.x, 2) + Math.pow(offset.y, 2) );
+		var normalized = {
+			x: offset.x / distance,
+			y: offset.y / distance,
+		};
+		var acceleration = {
+			x: normalized.x * gravitational_constant * particle.mass / Math.pow(distance, 2),
+			y: normalized.y * gravitational_constant * particle.mass / Math.pow(distance, 2),
+		}
+		return acceleration;
+	}